A Dedicated Juvenile Delinquency Defense Attorney

 - Lack of food in the house

 - Corporal punishment

-Accusations of child deprivation can be made by anybody who has knowledge of the facts, including a noncustodial parent, a school, a neighbor or friend, a relative, or the Department of Family and Children Services (DFACS).
+Accusations of child dependency can be made by anybody who has knowledge of the facts, including a school employee, a neighbor or friend, a relative, or the Division of Family and Children Services (DFCS).

-When a child is alleged to have been deprived, we represent one or both of the parents with a goal of reunification of the family.
+When a child is alleged to have been dependent, we represent one or both parents with a goal of reunification of the family.